 Since 2002, Abby has served two three-year terms on the Board of Directors of O'Hanlon Center for the Arts in Mill Valley.
 She facilitates a writing group and exhibits art at the Center.

 Since 2017, she has been a contributing writer to Sonoma Magazine, as well as writing music reviews for the online classical music site, classicalsonoma.org.

-She has been editor of the Mill Valley Historical Review, a 28-page, full color annual magazine, for eight years.
+She has been editor of the Mill Valley Historical Review, a 28-page, full color annual magazine, since 2013.
 She lives in Mill Valley with her husband, Potter Wickware.